gemfire/gemfire-examples/rest/README.md

 limitations under the License.
 -->

-# Geode REST API example
+# GemFire REST API example

-This is a simple example that demonstrates putting values into a replicated region and retrieving the values using the Geode REST API.
+This is a simple example that demonstrates putting values into a replicated region and retrieving the values using the GemFire REST API.
 For enabling the REST API you can follow the official [document](https://geode.apache.org/docs/guide/19/rest_apps/setup_config.html#setup_config_enabling_rest).

-This example assumes you have installed Java and Geode.
+This example assumes you have installed JDK11 and GemFire.

 ## Steps